Story and Pix by Chris Marais

 It’s funny how sometimes the most beloved destination in your world can be right there, under your nose.

-Here’s a short checklist of 12 reasons why you should be packing for the Karoo this summer.
+Here’s a short checklist of 12 reasons why you should be packing for the Karoo.
 We’re all ready and waiting for you.

 - It’s Accessible